1dv031/syllabus/lectures/00_Course-Introduction/slides.md

   * Part 2: Server operations
 * Activities
   * Mainly pre-recorded lectures
+    * Some old, some new
   * Peer-instructions
+    * LIVE, see your schedule
   * Supervision
   * 2 examination assignments
     * Written report examination (part 1)